 How Much PCIe Bandwidth Do You Need For Games?

 PCIe slots are used for graphics cards and a wide range of expansions cards, including sound cards, internal modems, adapters etc.

 However, as mentioned before, the latest i7 will only barely bottleneck four GTX 1080 Ti graphics cards, and a regular ATX or E-ATX motherboard will provide more than enough slots and bandwidth for that.
 All in all, this is a feature required mostly by servers that need to process massive amounts of data.

 The Final Word

-And, to conclude, it should also be noted that there are no games which are made to utilize two CPUs at once.
+And, to conclude, it should also be noted that there are no games which are made to use two CPUs at once.
 Indeed, merely 10 years ago when there were already multi-core CPUs, most game developers didn’t even bother optimizing their games for dual-cores.
-As such, if you were to play a game on a dual-CPU motherboard, one of those CPUs will just be sitting idle or handling other tasks.
+As such, if you were to play a game on a dual-CPU motherboard, one of those CPUs will just be sitting idle or managing other tasks.